edwardkslam/australian_seasonal_flu/README.md

 #### ``main text analysis scripts/Climatic factors and epidemic onset.R``
 This set of analyses considers whether or not the onset of epidemics are preceded with fluctuations in climatic factors that are:
 1) anomalous when compared with against "typical wintertime" fluctuations using the bootstrap sampling method presented by Shaman (2010).
-The output is a data frame: final_results (Table S1).
+(Tables S1 & S2).
 2) anomalous when compared against historical averages that typical for that time of the year.
 The output is two figures: T_plot and AH-plot (Figure 2).

 #### ``main text analysis scripts/Effect of antigenic change.R``